sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

   - Instead of a CSV, one can easily read it from a data-lake or a Persistence Store (HDFS/RDBMS/NoSQL).

-- Uses the ColumnFilter Node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so that we can do further computation.
+- Uses the ColumnFilter Node: Filters out the following columns from the Income Tax Return dataset and passes it to a SQL query node, so that we can do further computation.

   - State
   - Zip code